Am I a Candidate

-Body mass index (BMI) is a screening tool used to measure body fat based on height and weight.
-It applies to both men and women over the age of 20.
-The measurement is used as a tool for doctors and insurance companies to categorize adults as underweight, normal weight, overweight, obese, and morbidly obese.
-These categories can place individuals at higher risk of developing serious health conditions such as heart disease, diabetes, high blood pressure, osteoarthritis, stroke, mobility issues, sleep apnea, and at least 10 different types of cancer.
+Body mass index (BMI) is a screening tool used by doctors and insurance companies to measure body fat based on height and weight.
+It helps categorize men and women over the age of 20 into different categories that can indicate a higher risk of developing serious health conditions such as heart disease, diabetes, high blood pressure, osteoarthritis, stroke, mobility issues, sleep apnea, and at least 10 different types of cancer.
 Weight loss can help improve your health and lower the risk of many life threatening health conditions.

 18.5-24.9 Normal weight

 35.0-39.9 Severely obese

 >40 Morbid obesity

 There are a number of widely accepted criteria which can make a patient a candidate for bariatric or weight loss surgery.
 Different insurance companies often have different conditions for bariatric coverage, which may be dependent on BMI and other health conditions.
 Below is a general guideline for bariatric candidates for gastric sleeve, gastric bypass, and lap band surgery: